calvinalvin/truthyjs/README.md

 ### options explained - coerceStringBooleans: true
-You can set the `coerceStringBooleans` option to coerce the string value "true" to boolean true and the string "false" to boolean false
+You can set the `coerceStringBooleans` option to coerce the string value "true" to boolean true and the string "false" to boolean false.
+String "true" and "false" matches are case-insensitive.

 ```js